RobertoMdz/News-App/README.md

-# Movies App - Android Jetpack Compose
+# News App - Android Jetpack Compose

 ## About the App
 This project implements a public news API to create the app that displays a list of news and the functionality to view the detail of one.